alem-platform/backend/marketflow/README.md

 First of all, implement data acquisition from at least one source.
 Study the patterns and think about how to apply them.
+Then implement the caching of data in Redis.
 Then implement the storage of data in PostgreSQL.
-Then implement the caching of data in Redis.
-Then implement the API.
+Then partially implement the API.
 Then implement the rest of the sources.
 Then implement the rest of the patterns.
 Then implement the rest of the API.